bhishan/audioaccentclassification/README.md

 # 🗣️ English Accent Classifier from Video URL

 I am using **Streamlit web app** for the UI simplicity.
 The app can detect the **English accent** of a speaker from a **public video URL** (such as YouTube).
 The solution uses **transformer-based models** (like Wav2Vec2) from Hugging Face to classify accents, and supports flexible model/feature extractor replacement.
-I am utilizing logging and directory operations (create/delete) therefore free hosting tools doesn't allow me to have full functionality.
-Please clone and run to experiment it.
+I am utilizing logging and directory operations (create/delete) therefore free hosting tools may limit to have full functionality.
+I recommend to please clone and run to experiment it.
 Additionally, example run screenshots are added to the this README.
+If you want to quickly test it, you can use this [link](https://wbrf5nu2r2tk7nwtfmk3yk.streamlit.app/)
+Paste a public youtube url, for example: [this video](https://www.youtube.com/watch?v=Nzh5QS3DIaY)

 ---